An Empirical Investigation of Worker Communities in TopCoder: Research Design

 \section{Research Design}

 Crowd workers are exchanging information and developing professional or social contacts.
-Such interaction leads to creation of a \textit{complex network}, in which mutual motivation factors and personal preferences in taking a task among workers creates different \textit{clusters}.
-Workers in each cluster are densely connected to each other and loosely connected to the workers in the other clusters in the network of workers \cite{malliaros2013clustering}.\\ In this study, to investigate dynamic behaviour patterns of crowd workers' in terms of performance, preference, and finally strategies in taking and submitting tasks based on different workers' clusters, a preliminary analysis is conducted using data from topcoder platform.
+Such interaction leads to the creation of a \textit{complex network}, in which mutual motivation factors and personal preferences in taking a task among workers create different \textit{communities}.
+Workers in each community are densely connected to each other and loosely connected to the workers in the other communities in the network of workers \cite{malliaros2013clustering}.\\ In this study, to investigate dynamic behaviour patterns of crowd workers' in terms of performance, preference, and strategies in taking and submitting tasks based on different workers' communities, a preliminary analysis is conducted using data from TopCoder platform.